Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 \end{definition}

-\begin{theorem} If there exists a deletion-resistant CE-NIZK for a language $\cL$, then there exists a quantum NIZK protocol for $\cL$ satisfying statistical soundness and statistical zero-knowledge. \end{theorem}
+\begin{theorem} If there exists a deletion-resistant CE-NIZK for a language $\cL$, then there exists a quantum NIZK for $\cL$ satisfying statistical soundness and statistical zero-knowledge. \end{theorem}

-\begin{proof} Let $\sPi$ be a deletion-resistant CE-NIZK with the syntax of a CE-NIZK for a language $\cL$.
+\begin{proof} Let $\sPi$ be a deletion-resistant CE-NIZK for a language $\cL$.
 This means it has algorithms $(\Setup, \Pro, \Ver, \DelVrfy)$.
 Furthermore, there exist QPT algorithms $\Ver^*, \tVer$ satisfying the conditions of the theorem by assumption.
 We now define the following prover $\tPro$: